quantify-os/quantify-scheduler/docs/user_guide.md

 (sec-hardware-description)=
 #### Hardware Description
-The {obj}`~.backends.graph_compilation.HardwareDescription` datastructure specifies a control hardware instrument in the setup, along with its instrument-specific settings.
+The {obj}`~.backends.types.common.HardwareDescription` datastructure specifies a control hardware instrument in the setup, along with its instrument-specific settings.
-There is a specific {obj}`~.backends.graph_compilation.HardwareDescription` datastructure for each of the currently supported instrument types, which are discriminated through the `hardware_type` and `instrument_type` fields.
+There is a specific {obj}`~.backends.types.common.HardwareDescription` datastructure for each of the currently supported instrument types, which are discriminated through the `instrument_type` field.

 (user-guide-qblox-cluster-hardware-description)=
 ````{admonition} Example: Qblox ClusterDescription datastructure